elshaw82/100daysofcode/README.md

 **Thoughts**: Felt a bit frustrated today!
 But I worked through the code and sorted out where I was going wrong (it was a missing parentheses) I'll probably go over today's lesson again tomorrow to make it stick!

 **Link(s) to work**:

+### Day 25: May 19, 2020

+**Today's Progress**: Went over Flow control - if statements, function returns, truthy, falsy again.
+Felt myself losing focus, so I created another soft UI interface.

+**Thoughts**: Really pleased with the interface I created.
+I was hoping to do a JavaScript calculator in this style, but it was way more complicated than I expected.
+Another time!

+**Link(s) to work**: [Soft UI interface creation](https://github.com/elshaw82/Neumorphism/tree/master/Smart%20Home) [CodePen ](https://codepen.io/elshaw82/full/gOaZPxM)